aRc-rAy/Batua/README.md

 - React Native community for the amazing framework
 - Open source libraries used in this project
 - Contributors and beta testers

 ---

-**Built with ❤️ using React Native and TypeScript**

-*Download SpendBook today and take control of your personal finances!* 📱💰

----